javajon/node-mountains/README.md

-# Exploring Node.js server application with gRPC
+# Exploring Node.js Microservice application with gRPC

 This project is separated into two parts: